This post contains affiliate links. Please know I only share products I USE and LOVE myself. Thank you for your support.

 – For the script wording, I used the amazing font “Chin Up Buttercup” by Nicky Laatz.
 This is a really beautiful font that comes with SO many extras!

 You can use these designs for personal and commercial use.
 If you’d like to share them with your friends (I’d LOVE THIS!), I do ask that you just link them to this post and help support my website.
-Also, please don’t upload them to a print on demand (POD) website, or send them for mass production.
+Also, please don’t upload it to a print on demand (POD) website, or send it for mass production.

-Now I do have a quick favor to ask.
-Before you download this freebie, please JOIN the Facebook Group (CLICK HERE), FOLLOW ME on Instagram (CLICK HERE) and if you can, please PIN one of the images above.
-This is not required, but totally appreciated and lets me know you’re here and loving these freebies.
+I have a quick favor to ask.
+Before you download this freebie, please JOIN the Facebook Group (CLICK HERE), and if you can, please PIN one of the images above.

 Thank you so much for your support, and if you make anything with this design, tag me @PerfectStylishCuts, I love seeing your makes.